 Overview

-Psychology is one of the most exciting and interesting subjects available in third level education.
-It is the study of human behaviour in all its forms normal and abnormal, natural and learned, productive and destructive.
-It is a modern and progressive area of study, which with a 150-year history, is currently experiencing unprecedented growth and development in Ireland and internationally.
-In modern times, professional psychologists work in almost every sphere of daily life.
-They contribute to the design of our classrooms and what takes place in them.
-They teach industry the best ways to select and motivate employees.
-They provide crucial insight into the background of social problems such as suicide, addiction and child abuse.
-They help coaches train athletes, help the police to investigate crime, help managers to reduce stress in the workplace and help the health services to design effective health promotion campaigns (for example, anti-smoking, and safe driving campaigns).
+Professional psychologists work in almost every sphere of contemporary life.
+Psychology contributes to the design of our classrooms and what takes place in them.
+Psychology teaches employers the best ways to select and motivate employees.
+Psychology provides crucial insight into the background of social problems such as suicide, addiction and child abuse.
+They help coaches to train athletes, help the police to investigate crime, help managers to reduce stress in the workplace and help the health services to design effective health promotion campaigns (for example, anti-smoking and safe driving campaigns).

 Aims and Objectives